-When: During the day will work fine.
+When: It will be fine during the day.
 However as early as possible to avoid the harsh hours.
-Before breakfast is ideal as you can have a break in the many cafes around after your photography “work“
+It is ideal to have the walk before breakfast and stop at one of the many cafes after your photography “work“

 How: I played once again with the depth of field and focal length (see free tutorial Understanding focal length).

 How: Pump up your shutter speed, at least 1/250sec (I decided to go for a 1/500).
 You are on a moving object, the ferry, that is navigating on a moving surface, the sea.
-The only way forward is to use an high ISO as well, 400 or more.
+You may have to use a high ISO as well, 400 or more.
 Silhouette photography works great as well

 Setting: 1/500sec at f/7, 35mm, ISO 400 (Canon 40D + Sigma 18-200 f/4)